 | Four Waterparks with activities for all ages | Lots of Walking as the waterparks are not all together |

-| Huge variety of housing options, including places with kitchens | Limited specials/deals |
+| Huge variety of housing options, including affordable places with kitchens and/or groups | Limited specials/deals |

-| Large wave pool | Expensive Food |
+| Huge wave pool | Expensive Food |

 | Amazing Indoor Play Structure | A lot of traffic in the halls |